 2. Email Pop Ups & Coupon Popups by Getsitecontrol

 Not everyone who lands on your website will purchase right away — and that’s okay.
 But you don’t have to lose them forever.
-Instead, convince those visitors to join your email list, and you’ll have a valuable channel to nurture your relationship with them and get them to convert later.
+Instead, convince those visitors to join your email list.
+This way, you’ll have a valuable channel to introduce them to your fashion brand through newsletters, nurture your relationship, and get them to convert later.

 With Getsitecontrol, you can easily create beautiful popups to promote coupons, get people to join your email list, cross-sell related products, and so much more.